raystack/optimus/docs/docs/rfcs/20220507_simplify_plugin_maintenance.md

 The scope of this rfc is to simplify the release and deployment operations w.r.t the optimus plugin ecosystem.

-The proposal here is to resolve:
+The proposal here is to remove:
 1. `Executor and Task Dependency` :
 Decouple the *executor_boot_process* and the executor as separate containers where the airflow worker launches a pod with `init-container` (for boot process) adjacent to executor container.
 2. `Plugin and Server Dependency` :